OrderLab/orbit/README.md

 - At least 4 CPU cores
 - At least 10GB memory
 - At least 45GB free disk space
+- Bash shell
+  - Enter a `bash` interactive shell before running commands in this document if you are using other shells.

 ### Host toolchain setup